Digital Prince William

 • Winter 2020: DoIT and Prince William County Schools purchased and deployed over 4,000 hotspots with service for use by Title I students without reliable Internet.

-• Summer 2024: Prince William County awarded a contract to Verizon, following a competitive procurement process, to install broadband fiber-optic infrastructure in 470 unserved and underserved areas of the county.
+• Summer 2024: The County awarded a contract to Verizon to install broadband fiber-optic infrastructure in 470 unserved and underserved County areas by 2025.

 PWC Works projects reflect our commitment of striving for exceptional customer service, maximizing operational efficiencies, increasing modernization, providing excellent service delivery, and collaborating with the community for a coordinated response that achieves the best possible outcomes for our residents and the overall wellbeing of the county.